- BSX Insight

-It is essential to eat correctly before running in order to have enough energy and avoid stomach issues.
+It is essential to eat correctly before running to have enough energy and avoid stomach issues.
 What to eat before running depends on how long you plan to run and what you plan to eat afterward.
-Here are some tips on what to eat before running.
+Here are some tips on which you can learn information to have good health for running.

 What To Eat Before Running?

 Keep in mind, however, that each runner is unique.
 You may not find the same running tips that work for your friend.
-It may take some trial and error to find the right formula for you.
+Finding the right formula for you may take some trial and error.

 These are some things you can eat before you go for a run, depending on your distance and what you want to do.

 Running requires adequate glycogen stores.
-This is why runners need to eat high-quality complex carbs on a daily basis.
+This is why runners need to eat high-quality complex carbs daily.
 We don’t recommend eating a lot of French bread or pasta.
-To keep your muscles energized, you should eat oats and quinoa as well as vegetables and fruits.
+To keep your muscles energized, you should eat oats, quinoa, vegetables, and fruits.

-You can rely on your meals from the previous day, as well as what you ate for breakfast and lunch, to replenish glycogen.
+You can rely on your meals from the previous day and what you ate for breakfast and lunch to replenish glycogen.

-If you are running first thing in the AM and want to feel full, then a banana or a few yogurt pieces might be a good option.
+If you are running first in the morning and want to feel full, then a banana or a few yogurt pieces might be a good option.
 You won’t feel full or heavy, but you will be able to keep your stomach from growing while you warm up.

 You might feel a bit hungry after a quick morning run, but you can eat something to fill you up.